In this article, You will read the List of Important Lakes of India and Important Lakes of the World – for UPSC IAS.

 Lake Baikal – Deepest Lake

-- It is the world’s largest lake by volume.
+- It is the seventh-largest lake in the world by surface area.

 Lake Tanganyika – Longest Lake